 Every saved Israelite since Abraham will be gathered, not just into the Kingdom, but specifically, into Israel, to dwell in their Promised Land.

-hand the remnant of His people, who will remain, from Assyria, Egypt, Pathros, Cush, Elam, Shinar, Hamath, and from the islands of the sea.
-12. and He will lift up a standard for
+time with His hand the remnant of His people, who will remain, from Assyria, Egypt, Pathros, Cush, Elam, Shinar, Hamath, and from the islands of the sea.
+12. and He will lift up a

 The passage describes a worldwide gathering of Israel from the four corners of the earth.
 The phrase the second time identifies this particular gathering as the second worldwide gathering.
 The first gathering of Israel from the four corners of the earth began in the latter decades of the nineteenth century and culminated in the birth of the modern State of Israel in 1948.
 As was shown in previous studies, the first worldwide gathering, which is ongoing, is for the purpose of bringing judgment upon Israel in the Land during the Great Tribulation (see The Great Tribulation).
 The second worldwide gathering will be for the purpose of blessing the nation whose surviving members will universally have welcomed Jesus as their Messiah at the end of the Tribulation.

 5. Do not fear, for I am with you; I will bring your offspring from the east, and gather you from the west.
 6. I will say to the north, "Give them up!" and to the south, "Do not hold them back."
 Bring My sons from afar and My daughters from the ends of the earth, 7. everyone who is called by My name, and whom I have created for My glory, whom I have formed, even whom I have made.